 Our Promise To You & Updates

 We greatly appreciate that our customers have trusted us for their Persian and Oriental rug purchases.
 We believe the key to any business is honesty, integrity and reliability and guarantee that you will experience this with every interaction you have with us.
 This is why so many of our customers return again and again.
-Check out our Facebook Reviews.
-NOW you can check out our Google Reviews which have just been linked to our site.
+Check out our Facebook Page and NOW you can check out our Google Reviews which have just been linked to our site.

 We take great pride in having authentic Persian rugs and Oriental rugs for your consideration.
 Simply click on Shop Rugs to view everything or click either Persian Rugs or Oriental Rugs from the drop down menu.